inDevelopme/simwire/README.md

 ### Seeding the database container
 The database will be created automatically when the application is rebuild using the --build tag.
 However, the build does not seed the database with data.
 Checkout the migrations folder for working examples of how to create your own seeds.

+## Test Case
+For running tests you simply need to be within the application directory (i.e. same level as the "tests" folder)
+Then run `pytest` to run all test cases within the application including the test cases for plugins.